trombonehero/nerf-herder/README.md

 When running the Cambridge DevSummit, we use Postgres as our production database.
-We initialize the database as follows, assuming a username `jon` for myself, `www` for the Nginx user and a registration cost of £65.00 (or $65.00, or €65.00, or...):
+We initialize the database as follows, assuming a username `me` for yourself, `www` for the Nginx user and a registration cost of £65.00 (or $65.00, or €65.00, or...):